Requests for information

 If the request is made by a customer (and they produce the necessary documentation from the lawyer or insurance company) the information must be sent directly to the lawyer or insurance company rather than be given to the customer.

-Employers of professional drivers of heavy vehicles or drivers employed to drive or operate a heavy vehicle, may request occasional licence status of employees up to four times in a 12 month period.
-The employee must have completed an Employee Application Form (MR174) that is current.
+Employers of may request occasional licence status of employees up to four times in a 12 month period.
+The employee must have completed an Employee Application Form that is current.

-Each application for information by an employer must be on the prescribed Employer Application Form (MR174).
+Each application for information by an employer must be on the prescribed Employer Application Form.
 The form must be forwarded to the Registrar of Motor Vehicles for a reply.

 The employer will be advised if a listed employee has had their licence suspended, cancelled or expired.
 A search fee will apply for each individual search.